Chicago Rollover Accident Lawyer

 Paramedics get you out of the SUV, but you’re seriously injured.
 You’re transported to the hospital and face days in the hospital followed by weeks or months of recovery for broken bones, or spinal cord or brain injuries, not to mention the emotional trauma of the wreck.
 You can’t work for a while and you’re worried about how you’re going to pay the rent — and now medical bills are stacking up, too.

 You may be reluctant to pursue a claim against the person who was driving because he or she is your friend or even a relative.
 But when you’re injured through someone else’s negligence, you have a right to be made whole.
-You shouldn’t have to shoulder the costs of the accident alone, and the law says you don’t have to.
-If you hire an experienced Chicago car accident lawyer to investigate your claim, you may even find that there’s another party other than your friend or relative who bears liability for the injuries you suffered in the crash.
+You shouldn’t have to shoulder the costs of the car accident alone, and the law says you don’t have to.
+If you hire an experienced accident lawyer to investigate your claim, you may even find that there’s another party other than your friend or relative who bears liability for the injuries you suffered in the crash.

 Causes of Auto Rollover Accidents